NNKTV28/NNKTV28/README.md

 # 👨‍💻 About Me

 Hello there!
-I'm a backend developer passionate about creating efficient and scalable solutions.
+I'm a developer passionate about creating efficient and scalable solutions.

 - 🔭 Currently building: **SkiTrack** project
 - 🌱 Learning: **Android Studio** development